 - Applicants for positions at Lund University

-- Non-employees receiving payment for work, for example guest lecturers and external experts in the recruitment of lecturers
+- Non-employees receiving payment for work, for example guest lecturers and external experts in the recruitment of teaching staff

 - Non-employees who are paid for travel or expenses